Quick Answer: When Does Test Automation ROI Turn Positive?

 Build The ROI Model Before You Build The Test Suite

-The output should be a payback range, not a single exact number.
-A conservative ROI model is more useful than an optimistic one because it exposes where automation could become wasteful.
+The output should be a conservative payback range.
+A conservative model is more useful than an optimistic one because it shows where automation could become wasteful.
+If the testing strategy sits inside a larger product roadmap, pair this model with custom software development cost planning so quality, support, and release speed are not hidden outside the main budget.

 Metrics That Matter More Than Test Count

 Counting automated tests is a weak success metric.
-A thousand shallow checks can miss the defect that matters.
-Measure the outcomes that support release decisions.
+A thousand shallow checks can miss the workflow that matters.
+Measure outcomes that support release decisions.

 |---|---|---|

 Maintenance deserves special attention.
-If a custom product is already in support mode, compare automation cost with the recurring budget described in NextPage's software maintenance cost guide.
-Test automation is usually easier to justify when it reduces production support load and protects planned improvements.
+If a product is already in support mode, compare automation upkeep with the recurring budget described in NextPage's software maintenance cost guide.
+Automation is easier to justify when it reduces support load and protects planned improvement work.

 A Phased Test Automation Roadmap